nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(instance instanceof target);    // true
 ```

 This example has a function that returns the number 42.
-The proxy for that function uses the `apply` and `construct` traps to delegate those behaviors to `Reflect.apply()` and `Reflect.construct()`, respectively.
+The proxy for that function uses the `apply` and `construct` traps to delegate those behaviors to the `Reflect.apply()` and `Reflect.construct()` methods, respectively.
 The end result is that the proxy function works exactly like the target function, including identifying itself as a function when `typeof` is used.
 The proxy is called without `new` to return 42 and then is called with `new` to create an object called `instance`.
 The `instance` object is considered an instance of both `proxy` and `target` because `instanceof` uses the prototype chain to determine this information.
 Since prototype chain lookup is not affected by this proxy, `proxy` and `target` appear to have the same prototype to the JavaScript engine.

-#### Validating Function Parameters
+### Validating Function Parameters

 The `apply` and `construct` traps open up a lot of possibilities for altering the way a function is executed.
-For instance, suppose you want to validate that all arguments are of a specific type?
+For instance, suppose you want to validate that all arguments are of a specific type.
 You can check the arguments in the `apply` trap:

 ```js
 // adds together all arguments